Azure-Samples/cognitive-services-studybot-csharp/StudyBot/README.md

 1. Run your StudyBot solution file in Visual Studio.

-1. In the UWP interface that appears, enter a query, such as "biology".
+1. In the UWP interface that appears, enter a query, such as "virus".

-1. Enter any of your QnA Maker question terms you created.
+1. Enter any of your QnA Maker question terms you created in your bot as directed above.

-1. The definition for these terms gets returned, or if the term does not exist in any of the knowledge bases, it will say "No good match found in Study Bot".
+1. The definition for this term gets returned, or if the term does not exist in any of the knowledge bases, it will say "No good match found in Study Bot".

-1. The search query also shows the term in the encyclopedia and Microsoft Academic.
+1. The search query also shows the term as an encyclopedia, Microsoft Academic, and Bing search engine search.

 1. Experiment by adding or removing your QnA Maker knowledge base question and answers (in qnamaker.ai) and your LUIS intents/utterances (in luis.ai) and try new queries based on these changes.